NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/AD/arduino.md

 The hub for all Tinkercad Circuits instructional content can be found on our [ Tinker > Circuits](https://www.tinkercad.com/circuits) page, accessible from the top navigation bar of our design dashboard.

-Scrolling down on the Circuits page allows we can  dive into lessons with varying degrees of difficulty.
+Scrolling down on the Circuits page allows us to  dive into lessons with varying degrees of difficulty.
 <br>
 <img style="float: center;" width=700 src="PM/AD/4th.png">
 <br>

 3. Arduino in Tinkercad
-For over 15 years, the Arduino ecosystem of microcontroller boards and code libraries have become an indispensable part of electronics education.
+For over 15 years, the Arduino ecosystem of microcontroller boards and code libraries has become an indispensable part of electronics education.

 The Arduino simulation within Tinkercad simplifies the learning experience.
 It’s free, works on any computer with an Internet connection, and scales to any class size.
 Best of all, Tinkercad Circuits provides a bottomless supply of virtual components that students can use to build and simulate their projects.

-When they’re ready to physically prototype their projects, Tinkercad Circuits makes it easy to export their code as a native Arduino (.ino) file that they can upload to their board.
+When they’re ready to prototype their projects physically, Tinkercad Circuits makes it easy to export their code as a native Arduino (.ino) file that they can upload to their board.

 4. Arduino Starters
-One of the fastest ways to explore the possibilities of Arduino in Tinkercad is to simply drag one of our sample Starter circuits into our workspace.
+One of the fastest ways to explore the possibilities of Arduino in Tinkercad is to drag one of our sample Starter circuits into our workspace.

  Arduino Starter circuits to choose from.
-In this  example which is includes simple code that we can view, simulate, and modify.
-And in below there are some pictures that describe everystep.
+This  example which is includes simple code that we can view, simulate, and modify.
+And below there are some pictures that describe every step.

  <img style="float: center;" width=700 src="PM/AD/5th.png">
  <br>
  <br>
- Its a simple Led blinker using Arduino .
-Last week we do it in the class.
+ It's a simple LED blinker using Arduino.
+Last week we did it in the class.

  <img style="float: center;" width=700 src="PM/AD/7th.png"><br>